 - Extra Bedrooms: Provided your attic ceiling is tall enough, your attic can also be an excellent place to add extra bedrooms.
 Guest bedrooms and bedrooms for children and teens are particularly well suited to the smaller spaces that are common in attic remodels.

 - Playrooms: Playrooms for children are a perfect fit for attic remodeling.
 Attic playrooms provide a nice place for children to get away from adults and do their own thing, not to mention they are ideal for keeping toys and messes contained and out of sight.

 - Lofts and Office Space: Okay, we went here anyway.
 But only because lofts are a great use of attic space.
 They work great in conjunction with larger remodeling projects such as introducing vaulted ceilings into your home and can also add a little more flexibility to remodeling attic space since they don’t have the same code requirements that bedrooms do when it comes to access.

-Need to find a pro for your attic remodel?Find Pros
+Ready to start your attic remodel?Find Pros

 Some Things to Look out for with Attic Remodeling